adaptiveoptics/Crust-Middleware-Session-Store-DBIish/README.md

 Table name that will store session data (defaults to "sessions").

+## sessid-column

+By default the "id" database column is used for cookie session id searches and updates.
+You can change the column name used to identify session ids with sessid-column in case your 'id' column is used for something else.

 # DATABASE

 The database table is called "sessions" by default.
 This table needs